navidliwa/Note-Me/README.md

 ## Usage
 To start writing a new note simply click the "+" icon in the top right of the page.
-This will create a new note which you can name inside of the first prompt and add the body of the note inside the second prompt.
+This will create a new note which you can name inside of the first entry and add the body of the note inside the second entry.
 To save a note, users can click the save button next to the "+" icon in the top right.
 Once saved, you can click any note on the left-hand sidebar to view that note or click the trashcan icon to delete it.

 ## Features